wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 It means that adding commands to WP Starter configuration requires the same effort as adding them to Composer scripts or to any other automation mechanism, but by using WP Starter it is possible to get installation of WP CLI "for free".

-There's a dedicated documentation chapter, [Running WP ClI Commands](https://github.com/wunluv/wpstarter/blob/dev/docs/07-Running-WP-CLI-Commands.md), that describes how to setup WP Starter to run WP CLI commands and which WP Starter settings are involved.
+There's a dedicated documentation chapter, **Running WP ClI Commands**, that describes how to setup WP Starter to run WP CLI commands and which WP Starter settings are involved.